0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 well that was easy.
 We've got a hello world with a self-signed ssl certificate up on the internet without any code so far.

-What ELSE can we do?
+What ELSE can we do with shuttle?

 ---